 Minnesota: Facts and Figures

 Minnesota’s global competitiveness is growing rapidly thanks to its established presence in markets in North America and Europe, initiatives in China and India, and growing business in emerging markets throughout the world.
-Minnesota's goods exports generated $23.5 billion last year, supporting more than 748,000 good-paying Minnesotan jobs.
+Minnesota's exports generate about $41 billion annually, supporting more than 750,000 good-paying Minnesotan jobs.
+As a leading agricultural state, Minnesota exports $8.3 billion in agricultural products each year.

 Job Creation